TOOLS |

 The company is more famous for its penetration testing framework Metasploit, so lets take a look at the NexPose engine and see how it fares against OpenVAS and Nessus.

 The community edition of Nexpose is limited to 32 IP address targets.
-Personally I think this is a pretty reasonable license, as it allows a small to mid-size business to gain valuable information on security vulnerabilities on their network without having to budget for a commercial product.
+Personally, I think this is a pretty reasonable license, as it allows a small to mid-size business to gain valuable information on security vulnerabilities on their network without having to budget for a commercial product.
 Definitely a plus when compared to the Nessus vulnerability scanner that has a free version that is only licensed for non-commercial (home) use.

-Of course here at HackerTarget.com we are big fans of the OpenVAS vulnerability scanning suite that is open source and free to use however you like.
+Of course, here at HackerTarget.com we are big fans of the OpenVAS vulnerability scanning suite that is open source and free to use however you like.

-Alrighty, let's get started.
 Head over to the Rapid7 site and download the version that applies to your operating system, whether you are running Windows or Linux there are binaries available for each.
 We have Ubuntu 12.04 on our system running 64 bit so we downloaded the file NeXposeSetup-Linux64.bin.

 To start the installation process we make the binary executable and run it with sudo.